What's included

 In addition to the above certifications that qualify me to teach the medical language portion of this class, I am also an educator and have taught medical terminology courses at a STEM+M high school in Rootstown, Ohio, to students in grades 9-12.
 Beyond that, I have been a college & career coach in the 11th-grade classroom that has guided young men & women to discover careers in medicine (and other fields).
 I have helped these students map out their college plans with tremendous success.

-Self-Paced Class
+Self-Paced Course

-weekly or $280 for all content
+weekly or $175 for all content6 pre-recorded lessons

-6 weeks of teacher feedback
+6 weeks of teacher support

 Choose your start date